Let's Encrypt background info

 - Wildcard Certificates: Let's Encrypt does not currently offer wildcard or multi-domain certificates, whereas traditional CAs usually do.
 This, however, may change soon.
 Let's Encrypt has announced they will start issuing Wildcard SSL certificates from January 2018.

 - Validity Period: Let's Encrypt certificates are only valid for 90 days and must be renewed before they expire.
-Most regular SSL certificates are valid for at least one year, and website owners can also choose a longer validity periods (2 or 3 years).
+Most regular SSL certificates are valid for at least one year, and website owners can also choose a longer validity periods (2 years).

 - Support: Let's Encrypt does not offer assistance with requesting SSL certificates.
 Only community help is available.This can be an issue for organizations that need to quickly equip their business sites with an SSL.